tan911/pricing-component-with-toggle/README.md

 ### Continued development

-This site continuely working with accessibility, I also learning about accessibility for everyone could use this site.
+This site continuously working with accessibility, I also learning about accessibility so that everyone could use this site.

 ### Useful resources